 Scent marking is also frequently used by jaguarundis: the animals scratch both the ground and tree branches, rub their heads against objects, urinate and leave their droppings uncovered to advertise their presence to other individuals.

 Jaguarundis in the tropics may mate any time of the year, while animals in the northern parts of the species’ range have a distinct mating season, which occurs in the late fall.
 The female jaguarundi is in estrus (ready to mate) for 3 to 5 days at a time.
-She will advertise her status to potential mates by making faint cries, spraying urine and rolling onto her back.
+She will advertise her status to potential mates by making faint cries, scent marking and rolling onto her back.

 Gestation lasts for around 70 to 75 days.
 The female constructs a den in a hollow tree or dense vegetation and gives birth to a litter of 1 to 4 kittens.
 Jaguarundis are born blind and deaf, and occasionally have spots that fade as the kittens grow to full size.